-14.2.13.6 <maximum-residual-for-adjustment-at-sample-points>
+14.2.12.6 <maximum-residual-for-adjustment-at-sample-points>

-Description: Gridding errors at a sample point is removed if the sample point is less 🗥 than 1 meter (default) on the wrong side of a surface.
+Description: Gridding mismatches at a sample point is removed if the sample point is \triangle less than 1 meter (default) on the wrong side of a surface.
 Increasing this value will increase the number of grid nodes that are modified.
-It has only effect if

-<allow-small-surface-adjustment-at-sample-points> is yes.
+It has only effect if <allow-small-surface-adjustment-at-sample-points> is yes.